Joni Ernst: Environment

 Ernst rejects the scientific consensus on climate change and has said that any governmental regulation to address it should be "very small."
 In a 2014 debate, she said, "I don't know the science behind climate change.
 I can't say one way or another what is the direct impact from whether it's manmade or not."
 In 2018, after the release of the Fourth National Climate Assessment, detailing the impact of climate change, Ernst said that "our climate always changes and we see those ebb and flows through time".

 In her 2014 Senate campaign, Ernst won support from the Koch brothers and affiliated groups, who helped propel her ahead of a primary opponent who backed a proposal to limit carbon emissions.
 In 2014, she said she is "adamantly opposed" to cap-and-trade, a market-based approach to reducing carbon emissions.
 She supported Trump's 2017 decision to withdraw from the Paris climate accords.

 Ernst has called for eliminating the Environmental Protection Agency.
 In 2014, she criticized the impact of the Clean Water Act on farms and businesses and said she would have voted against the 2014 U.S. Farm Bill.

 After voting to confirm Trump nominee Scott Pruitt as Administrator of the Environmental Protection Agency, Ernst said in 2018 that he had lied to her about upholding the Renewable Fuel Standard, which mandates a minimum proportion of ethanol that must be mixed with fuel, while calling Pruitt "about as swampy as you get".
 In February 2019, Ernst voted to confirm Trump's new nominee for EPA administrator, Andrew Wheeler.
 In June 2019, she said she had asked Trump and Wheeler to limit the issuing of RFS waivers, saying they were being handed out "like candy" without congressional oversight.

-As of September 2020, Ernst has a 1% lifetime score from the environmentalist League of Conservation Voters.

 Foreign policy

+Afghanistan

+In October 2015, Ernst said that Obama lacked "a clear coherent strategy in Afghanistan" amid the rise of Taliban forces and ISIS.
+In August 2021, she called the U.S. troop withdrawal from Afghanistan "rapid and haphazard" and "shameful", chiding the Biden administration for removing troops before guaranteeing the safety of the U.S. embassy.